Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - A user opens the web interface.

 **When**
-- The user tries to access CRUD operations **without logging in**.
+- The user attempts to access CRUD operations **without logging in**.

 **Then**
 - The system should **redirect the user to the login page**.

 **Testing Outputs**
-(Screenshot showing redirection to login page)
+(Screenshot showing redirection to the login page)

 ---

 ### **TC 6: Verify Authentication Flow**
 **Scenario**
-Check if only logged-in users can access CRUD features.
+Ensure only authenticated users can access CRUD functionalities.

 **Given**
 - A user exists with valid credentials.

 **When**
-- The user enters their credentials and logs in.
+- The user enters valid credentials and logs in.

 **Then**
-- The system should allow access to CRUD operations.
+- The system should grant access to CRUD operations.
-- API should return a session token.
+- The API should return a session token.

 **Testing Outputs**
-(JSON response with authentication token)
+(JSON response containing the authentication token)

 ---